-Today The Duke and Duchess of Cambridge and Prince Harry are celebrating the work of volunteers and counsellors at the Heads Together Christmas party hosted by youth support service The Mix.
+The Duke and Duchess of Cambridge and Prince Harry celebrated the work of volunteers and counsellors at the Heads Together Christmas party hosted by youth support service The Mix.

-Their Royal Highnesses will then speak to volunteers and service users from The Mix about their personal experience of online and telephone counselling support.
+Their Royal Highnesses spoke to volunteers and service users from The Mix about their personal experience of online and telephone counselling support.

 The Mix gives young people aged 13-25 a helping hand to find their way through any challenge, from homelessness to finding a job, from money to mental health, from break-ups to drugs.